 Save time by signing up to have your prescriptions delivered to your home by mail.
 DHMP members have two choices for Mail Order Pharmacy.
-If you are seeing a Denver Health provider, Denver Health Pharmacy by Mail is available to you.
+If you are seeing a Denver Health provider, Denver Health Pharmacy by Mail is available for you to receive a 90-day supply.
 If you see a provider outside of Denver Health, MedImpact Direct (MID) Mail Order offers a 90-day mail order option.